Research and Clinical Trials

 - Notable achievements include Dr. Eunice Chen's continued success and development of basic science laboratory investigation, and Dr. James Saunder's involvement with research, policy making, and international outreach in the area of hearing loss.

-- Dr. Chen was the recipient of the Dow-Crichlow Award in 2017, which will support her research endeavors for the next two years.
+- Dr. Chen was the recipient of the Dow-Crichlow Award in 2017.